WVC 11 -

 other than owner of mobile home.

-Mobile homes situate upon property owned by a person other
+Mobile homes situated upon property owned by a person other

-than the owner of the mobile home shall be classified as personal
+than the owner of the mobile home are classified as personal

-property whether or not said mobile home is permanently affixed to
+property whether or not the mobile home is permanently affixed to

 the real estate and, unless subject to assessment as Class II